rmmomin/nyfed-neutral-rate/README.md

 A Python tool that extracts "Longer run target federal funds rate" percentiles (25th, median, 75th) from the New York Federal Reserve's Survey of Market Expectations.

+> **⚠️ Work in Progress**: PDF extraction for historical data (2011-2022) is still under development.
+Currently, XLSX extraction works reliably for 2023-2025 data.
+OpenAI-based PDF extraction is experimental.

 ## Overview

 This project scrapes the [NY Fed Survey of Market Expectations](https://www.newyorkfed.org/markets/market-intelligence/survey-of-market-expectations) page, downloads survey data files, and extracts the longer-run target federal funds rate percentile values into a tidy CSV format.